 How Does Excess Sebum Affect Your Hair?

 Balanced sebum production is essential for the health of the hair and the scalp.
-If there is an increase or decrease in the production of sebum, hair health is adversely impacted.
+If there is an increase or decrease in the production of sebum, hair health is adversely impacted which leads to something called scalp buildup.

-- Excessive sebum on the scalp can result in clogging of the pores on the scalp.
+- Excessive sebum on the scalp can result in clogging of the pores on the scalp (scalp buildup).
 Clogging triggers a variety of problems.

 - The supply of nutrients to the hair follicle from the bloodstream may get blocked.